cyverse/cyverse-sdk/docs/register-your-cluster.md

 - [System information](#system-information)
 - [Storage paths for jobs](#storage-paths)

-To make creation of the executionSystem JSON easier, I will be providing forms in each section below.
+This guide also contains forms, which populate a valid *executionSystem* JSON at the end.
 Editing any field will automatically update the final JSON for you send to Agave.
-At no point is any of this information transmitted, so you can safely add your login credentials without worry.
-However, you have the option to fill in your actual rsa keys before submitting to Agave.
+At no point is any of this information transmitted, so you can safely add your login credentials without worry, but you can always fill in your RSA keys outside of this tutorial.
-The inputs to these forms are pre-populated with information about Mason, so you will need to adapt the values and the JSON description for a different system.
+The inputs to these forms are pre-populated with information about Mason, so you will need to adapt the values and the JSON description for other systems.

 ### Login Credentials

 Whenever you launch a job on CyVerse, Agave uses the main CyVerse user credentials to access TACC systems to run jobs.
 Similarly, Agave stores and uses your own personal credentials after running [tacc-systems-create](https://github.com/cyverse/cyverse-sdk/blob/master/docs/iplant-systems.md) while following the CyVerse SDK guide.
 So, the first requirement to creating a new *executionSystem* is having `ssh` access to it.
-I usually access Mason using ssh with the command
+One usually accesses Mason using ssh with the command

 ```shell
 $ ssh user@mason.indiana.edu
 ```

-and then enter my password when prompted.
+and then entering their password when prompted.
 Agave does support password authentication, but handing your password over to strange systems is generally a bad habit.
 Allowing systems to authenticate to your account using ssh keys is much more secure, and makes it impossible for them to change your account password.
 Please follow the directions below to generate a set of keys for agave.